 The costs can be added to her cost base, which will be depreciated once the property is rented out.

-You can, however, only claim for the years that the property is rented out.
+You can, however, only claim for the years that the property is used for investment purposes.

-A great way to determine how much you can claim each year is to have a quantity surveyor provide a free estimate or to purchase a tax depreciation schedule for you.
+A great way to determine how much you can claim each year is to have a quantity surveyor provide a free estimate or purchase a tax depreciation schedule.

 Joseph is currently renting out his investment property in Cronulla, New South Wales.
 Unfortunately, his tenants damaged the cement wall that separated the dining area from the lounge area.